 “Even though the same term, such as qualified education expenses, is used to label a basic component of many of the education benefits, the same expenses aren’t necessarily allowed for each benefit.”

-Tuition is considered a qualified education expense for both of the education tax benefits I listed above, but some additional expenses sometimes qualify, such as required fees and course-related expenses, e.g., books and supplies.
-These types of expenses might or might not appear on your 1098-T in Box 1.
+Tuition is considered a qualified education expense for tax-free scholarships and fellowships and the two higher education tax credits, but some additional expenses, such as required fees and course-related expenses, e.g., books and supplies, are included in the definition for tax-free scholarships and fellowships.
+Even a personal computer could be considered a qualified education expense for tax-free scholarships and fellowships under very well-defined circumstances.
+These types of expenses are unlikely to appear on your 1098-T in Box 1 because they’re usually paid out of pocket.
 You should refer to Publication 970 for the full definitions of qualified education expenses under the three different education benefits.

 Further reading: What Are Qualified Education Expenses?